Platform Power: How Google and Facebook became the hubs of New Media

 The two platforms built on the initial successes of their services by pursuing an aggressive campaign of expansion with numerous acquisitions.
 Over the course of its existence, Google and its parent company Alphabet, acquired over 200 companies.
 Some notable acquisitions include YouTube, Motorola, and NestLabs.
-Facebook on the other hand, acquired over 70 companies (Crunchbase 2019), with the most notable acquisitions being Whatsapp and Instagram.
+Facebook on the other hand, acquired over 70 companies (Crunchbase 2019), including Whatsapp and Instagram.
 Acquisitions helped both platforms in expanding their core advertising businesses and in deepening their expertise in key technology areas.
 Google’s acquisition of YouTube allowed it to secure a valuable place in the flourishing space for online social activity and expand its advertising business by gaining access to a large, engaged video audience.
 Similarly, the acquisitions of WhatsApp and Instagram propelled Facebook to a commanding position in the social media and messaging space, and Whatsapp is the most used messaging app in the world today with 1.5 billion monthly active users globally.
 These major acquisitions helped them expand their reach, and Google and Facebook gained access to new audiences.
-Their aggressive campaign of acquisitions was complemented by a comprehensive strategy to sustain the engagement of their growing audiences.
-Their websites and applications are tactically designed to enhance user experience and minimize user effort.
-For instance, Google uses a single sign-on feature that not only reduces the effort it takes to log in on each browser window but also allows Google to collect valuable data on its users based on their activity on other windows.
+Their aggressive campaign of acquisitions has been complemented by a strong strategy to sustain the engagement of their audiences.
+One key element of this strategy is the enhancement of user experience with the minimization of user effort.
+For instance, Google uses a single sign-on feature that not only reduces the effort to log in on each browser window but also allows Google to collect valuable data on its users based on their activity on other windows.
 Similarly, Facebook uses a single, persistent sign-on across devices that is able to clearly associate user sessions and interactions with specific users without ambiguity (Dempster and Lee 2015, 156).
-With the growth of smartphones over the last decade, single sign-on features have been especially useful and easy to implement and this can be seen in the case of Google Now, Google Maps and Facebook’s Messenger app.
-Smartphones have also played an important role in increasing user sessions by incentivizing users to return to platforms for updates.
+With the growth of smartphones over the last decade, single sign-on features have been especially useful and easy to implement and this can be seen in the case of Google's News Feed, Google Maps and Facebook’s Messenger app.
+Smartphones have also played an important role in increasing user sessions with push notifications and updates.

 Both platforms are also known to exemplify some of the best practices in user experience design.
 Google’s search for instance, has the ability to process an erroneously typed search term and still return search results relevant to the intended query.
 Google search is in fact known to be one of the most accurate spell-checkers covering almost all living languages, and continues to evolve using data from billions of search queries every day.
 The extraordinary spell-checking ability of Google search is a result of Google’s strategic use of what is known as ‘data exhaust’ to build it (Mayer-Schönberger and Cukier 2013, 112).
 By analyzing the trail of data left by searchers, Google uses artificial intelligence to detect patterns that not only help in identifying common typing errors but also in predicting queries before they are fully typed—the function of the popular ‘autocomplete’ feature.
 The novel approach to spell-check thus served more than one purpose, and Google further extended these advanced spell-checking and autocomplete capabilities to Gmail and Google Docs and more recently to predictive text on Android smartphones.